learn-co-students/javascript-intro-to-debugging-v-000/README.md

 To run Jasmine tests, you enter `learn -b`.
 The `-b` flag tells the `learn` gem to open and run all the tests in the browser, which give them a much more readable output then in the terminal.
 To see the test output in the terminal, just enter `learn`.

 The command `learn -b` will automatically run every single test in your test suite, just like running `learn` in a Ruby lab runs every Ruby test.

 Let's go ahead and run the tests now.
-You should see the results for every testpop in the browser like this:
+You should see the results for every test in the browser like this:

 ![jasmine test output](https://s3.amazonaws.com/learn-verified/jasmine-tests.png)